 As we travel, I want to show you how you can visit the places we’re traveling to.
 Besides sharing my stories with you, I will also share some of the more practical details about the destinations and logistics.
 I’ll show you how to see the touristy stuff as well as how to go beyond the attractions and explore the local side.
 I’m also going to be tracking our spending and showing you what it costs to travel in Europe.

 Andy and I will also be publishing our monthly Beyond Vacation newsletter.
-(The first one goes out in the next few weeks, sign up here!)
 This will show you how our new lifestyle is going, what’s working and what isn’t, tips on how you can do something similar with your life, and lots of photos.
 We really want to show you that living life a little differently is possible and within your reach.

 More pictures of us